 Term Topics

-Spring/Summer Term 2016
+Examples of Spring/Summer Term activities

-They have also been learning about slugs, snails, woodlice, ladybirds and worms, as well as finding plenty of them in our garden.
+Children will have also been learning about slugs, snails, woodlice, ladybirds and worms, as well as finding plenty of them in our garden.

-They have been helping with our vegetable patch, planting tomatoes, cucumber, carrots, spring onions, courgettes, lettuce new potatoes and runner beans!
+Children will be helping with our vegetable patch, planting tomatoes, cucumber, carrots, spring onions, courgettes, lettuce new potatoes and runner beans!

-We have been busy!
+We will be busy!

-Winter Term 2016
+Examples of Winter Term activities

-The term's topic is Transport
+The term's topic may start with Transport

 Children will be looking at different modes of transport around the world – exploring transport through sea, land, air and even space to celebrate Tim Peake's space mission.